KOVSH WITH SCENE AFTER KONSTANTIN MAKOVSKY'S "A BOYAR WEDDING FEAST"

 - Signature marks:

-- MARK __kokoshnik, kokoshnik facing right with 88 with delta for Moscow 1908-1917, signed K. Faberge with double headed eagle for imperial warrant, scratch mark 32770 __on bottom
+- MARK kokoshnik, kokoshnik facing right with 88 with delta for Moscow 1908-1917, signed K. Faberge with double headed eagle for imperial warrant [On bottom] SCRATCHED NUMBER 32770 [On bottom]

 - Credit line: